 ‘To Constantine, who shines equal to the sun.’

 Why would Constantine, who had already supposedly had his “heavenly” vision in 312AD, have a likeness of his own head on the idol Apollo?
 This was when I started wondering about his alleged Christianity.
 Actions speak louder than words.
 Hitler was supposed to be a “Christian”, but his actions speak louder.
 Hitler involved himself in the occult!

 So do we know that Constantine is really a Christian OR did he do it for the expediency of the Roman Empire?

 Constantine’s motivations are known only to the Father who created us all.
 My purpose is to leave you with questions, questions, and more questions!
 It may not be the story, or legend, that you have probably heard all your life.
 Even many Christian books purport that Constantine was a Christian.
 It had become the standard.
 But remember history is written by those in charge!
 And no one, in this earthly realm, was more in charge at that time than Constantine!
 “Fake news” is common now.
 But I think it also was back then!
 And few books mention the fact of the Apollo/Constantine statue.
 I came across that bit of information when I was preparing to go to Turkey.

-Constantine did legalize Christianity.
+Constantine did legalize Christianity, but maybe for his own purposes.
 But Emperor Galerius, realizing that Christianity couldn’t be stopped, in 311 granted Christianity the status of “religio licita” in the Edict of Toleration.
 This was the first edict permitting Christianity, which preceded Constantine’s Edict of Milan issued by two years.